Efficient Solutions for Handling End of Coexistence of MT and MX Messages in Cross-Border Payments

 Transaction Management Platform (TMP)

-SWIFT has built a Transaction Management Platform (Release 1) which aims to perform end to end handling of payment messages in a payment chain.
+SWIFT has built a Transaction Management Platform which aims to perform end to end handling of payment messages in a payment chain.
 It will keep a copy of all the messages exchanged in its database in such a way that, even if a MX-capable bank receives a truncated MT message from a previous bank, which still is not capable to send MX message, it will have the option of retrieving the actual full length MX message copy from the TMP.
 Here Unique End-to-end Transaction Reference (UETR) is going to play a vital role to track the whole payment chain.
 In this way, even banks which are yet to migrate to MX can participate and the message flow remains continuous, which otherwise would have been broken after reaching the weakest bank.

 Multi format SWIFT message